Reserve currency: United States dollar

-The United States dollar is the most widely held currency in the allocated reserves, representing about 61% of international foreign currency reserves, which makes it somewhat easier for the United States to run higher trade deficits with greatly postponed economic impact or even postponing a currency crisis.
+The United States dollar is the most widely held currency in the allocated reserves.
+As of the fourth quarter of 2022, the USD accounted for 58.36% of official foreign exchange reserves.
+This makes it somewhat easier for the United States to run higher trade deficits with greatly postponed economic ramifications or even postponing a currency crisis.
 Central bank US dollar reserves, however, are small compared to private holdings of such debt.
-If non-United States holders of dollar-denominated assets decided to shift holdings to assets denominated in other currencies, then there could be serious consequences for the US economy.
-Changes of this kind are rare, and typically change takes place gradually over time, and markets involved adjust accordingly.

-However, the US dollar remains the preferred reserve currency because of its stability along with assets such as United States Treasury security that have both scale and liquidity.
+If non-United States holders of dollar-denominated assets shifted holdings to assets denominated in other currencies, there could be serious consequences for the US economy.
+The decline of the pound sterling took place gradually over time, and the markets involved adjusted accordingly.
+However, the US dollar remains the preferred reserve currency because of its stability due to scale and liquidity.

 The US dollar's position in global reserves is often questioned because of the growing share of unallocated reserves, and because of the doubt regarding dollar stability in the long term.
-However, in the aftermath of the financial crisis, the dollar's share in the world's foreign-exchange trades rose slightly from 85% in 2010 to 87% in 2013.
+However, the dollar's share in the world's foreign-exchange trades rose slightly from 85% in 2010 to 87% in 2013.

-The dollar's role as the undisputed reserve currency of the world allows the United States to impose unilateral sanctions against actions performed between other countries, for example the American fine against BNP Paribas for violations of U.S. sanctions that were not laws of France or the other countries involved in the transactions.
-In 2014 China and Russia signed a 150 billion yuan central bank liquidity swap line agreement to get around European and American sanctions on their behaviors.
+The dollar's role as the largest reserve currency allows the United States to impose unilateral sanctions against actions performed between other countries, for example the American fine against BNP Paribas for violations of U.S. sanctions that were not laws of France or the other countries involved in the transactions.
+In 2014, China and Russia signed a 150 billion yuan central bank liquidity swap line agreement to get around European and American sanctions on their behaviors.

+In 2025, after the implementation of tariffs in the second Trump administration, financial institutions began to rethink the role of US Dollar as reserve currency.